Has something like this ever happened to you?

 But it’s nice to take a birds-eye view of your internal world.
 To say, “oh, I do that sometimes!
 I didn’t realize this is what it’s called.”

 If you know that you’re engaging in emotional reasoning, it helps you step back and challenge it.
 You’re not so defined by distorted ways of thinking because you can see the thoughts for what they are.

-But it’s worth exploring in order to improve your quality of life and stay on the path of sobriety.
+But it’s worth exploring in order to improve your quality of life.

 I’m a firm believer that the more you know, the better you can do.
 Luckily for us, a lot of smart people have written some incredible books on cognitive distortions and how to overcome them.

 Here are a few you should check out:

 - “Feeling Good: The New Mood Therapy” by David Burns